WildChild83/BlastForth/README.md

 `gforth main.fs`

-This will produce the file "test.gen" in your Project folder, which can be launched and tested with any Genesis emulator (or run on real hardware with an Everdrive or ROM burner).
+This will produce the file "test.gen" in your Project folder, which can be launched and tested with any Genesis emulator.
+It can also be run on real hardware with an Everdrive or ROM burner.

+### 7) Run your program.

+Launch the "test.gen" file in your emulator.
 If you're using the Gens emulator for instance, do this:

 `gens test.gen`